dreedgibson/Projects/README.txt

 -Microsoft: JavaScript HTML and CSS Web Development -HKUST comp102x: Introduction to Java Programming Parts I and II

+Systematic Program Design was removed because Racket does not translate well to github.

 The following courses are in the TODO list:
 -Berkeley CS169: Agile Development using Ruby on Rails, basics and advanced -Duke 5 course specialization: Java Programming and Software Engineering Fundamentals